Just as our past can dictate our futures, so too can shame, but you can choose to take control of your life and overcome shame.

-In a matter of weeks, I made monumental change in my life just by learning about shame and vulnerability, and putting this knowledge to use.
-In this change, I found recovery from a decades-long stint with bulimia, and the chronic self-doubt that has plagued my life.
+In a matter of weeks, I made a monumental change in my life just by learning about shame and vulnerability and putting this knowledge to use.

-While overcoming bulimia happened with a combination of many things, there were five specific things I did to not only understand my eating disorder, and the self-doubt that has directed the course of my life, but also take actions to overcome them.
+While overcoming bulimia happened with a combination of many things, there were five specific things I did to not only understand my eating disorder and the self-doubt that has directed the course of my life but also take action to overcome them.

-And it might help you too – regardless if you’re battling an eating disorder, wondering what to do with you life, trying to start a business, or just wanting to live your life more fully.
+And it might help you take control of your life—regardless if you’re battling an eating disorder, wondering what to do with your life, trying to start a business, or just wanting to live your life more fully.

 So before you go looking for cheap advice, know that REAL change won’t occur until you put in the work on the real issue (and I can tell you, the issue is NOT that you sleep too late).

-How To Take Control of Your Life from Shame
+How To Take Control of Your Life and Overcome Shame

 1) Write Out Your Shame Stories

-- Shame is that story that says you’re NOT thin or attractive enough to be with a guy that treats you well.
+- Shame is that story that says you’re NOT thin or attractive enough to be with a guy who treats you well.

-- Shame is that story that says there’s NO WAY your savvy enough to travel the world and make a career out of it.
+- Shame is that story that says there’s NO WAY you’re savvy enough to travel the world and make a career out of it.